marcwebbie/passpie/README.md

 # print all credentials as a table with hidden passwords
 passpie

-# specify other Passpie database.
-Option `-D` or `--database`
-passpie -D /path/to/other/database

 # shows help.
 Option `--help`
 passpie --help

-# shows version.
-Option `--version`
-passpie --version
 ```

 ## Usage